MelbourneGenomics/cpipe/docs/commands.md

 ## Run
 The cpipe run command is the most common use case for cpipe.
-Just ensure you have a sample batch in the batches directory and run `./cpipe run --batch <batch-name>` and your samples should be analysed.
+Just ensure you have a sample batch in the batches directory and run `./cpipe --batch <batch-name> run` and your samples should be analysed.

 You can also specify bpipe options (like limiting the system resources) with the `--bpipe-options <OPTS>` flag